imbaraniii/VerifyIt-ChromeExtension/README.md

 ---

 ## **About VerifyIt**
-Welcome to **VerifyIt**, the ultimate fact-checking Chrome extension designed to empower your digital journey.
+VerifyIt, a light weight and High speed fact-checking Chrome extension designed to empower your digital journey.
-Whether you're navigating news, social media, or research, VerifyIt uses cutting-edge web scraping and intelligent analysis to provide instant truth validation for any statement.
+Whether you're navigating news, social media, or research, Using VerifyIt check authenticity of any content that too very fast.
+It comes with an Distraction free UI, where you can check Integrity of the facts while not compromising your reading environment.
+By offering real-time fact-checking, credibility scoring, and cross-referencing with trusted sources, VerifyIt empowers users to navigate the digital landscape with clarity and confidence.
+VerifyIt uses cutting-edge web scraping and intelligent analysis to provide instant truth validation for any statement.

 ### **Key Features**
 - **Real-Time Verification**: Scrapes web data to validate any statement instantly.